w3c/mediacapture-handle/README.md

     if (protocol != "loonyAPI" || version > "2.02") {
       return;
     }
-    ExposeSlides300Controls(sessionId);  // Exposes prev/next buttons to the user.
+    // Exposes prev/next buttons to the user.
+When clicked, these send
+    // a message to some REST API, where |sessionId| indicates that the
+    // message has to be relayed to the Slides 3000 session in question.
+    ExposeSlides300Controls(sessionId);
   }
 ```